oisdk/site/posts/2016-11-04-semirings-lhs.markdown

 ## UnLeak

-Another optimization to the probability monad is to transform the leaky [`WriterT`](https://twitter.com/gabrielg439/status/659170544038707201) into a state monad:
+Another optimization to the probability monad is to transform the [leaky](https://twitter.com/gabrielg439/status/659170544038707201) `WriterT`{.haskell} into a state monad:

 ```{.haskell .literate}
 newtype WeightedT s m a = WeightedT